is-cute/eiko/README.md

 # eiko

-A (cute) modular music bot built on [Rawon](https://github.com/Clytage/rawon).
+A (cute) modular music bot powered by [Rawon](https://github.com/Clytage/rawon).

 ## 📃 About

 eiko is a fork of [Rawon](https://github.com/Clytage/rawon), a simple and modular Discord bot project.

-This repository is used to control updates and features for customized instances of eiko.
+This repository is used to control updates and features for customized instances.

 ## 🌠 Deployment